Title IX Compliance Guide for Mandatory Reporters

 Any unwelcome sexual advance, request for sexual favors or other written, verbal, or physical conduct of a sexual nature when:

-- Submission to, or rejection of, such conduct by an individual is used as the basis for, or a factor in, decisions affecting that individual's employment, education or participation in a University activity; or
+- Submission to, or rejection of, such conduct by an individual is used as the basis for, or a factor in, decisions affecting that individual's employment, education or participation in a University program or activity; or

-- Such conduct has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creating an intimidating, offensive or hostile environment for that individual's employment, education or participation in a University activity.
+- Such conduct has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creating an intimidating, offensive or hostile environment for that individual's employment, education or participation in a University program or activity.

 Any non-Consensual sexual act, including but not limited to rape, sexual assault, sexual battery and sexual coercion.
 Sexual Violence also includes Relationship Violence and same-sex assaults.